tylermilner/svrf-api/README.md

 ## Access and API Keys

-The SVRF API is currently in private beta and access is limited to select partners.
-If you’re interested in using the SVRF API for your app or project, please contact us at [api@svrf.com][API Email].
-We cannot guarantee immediate access for all requests, but we will announce a public release in the coming months.
+To  generate a SVRF API Key, create an account on [www.svrf.com][SVRF] and go to the *Apps* section of the [User Settings][SVRF User Settings] page.

-See our [terms of service][TOS] for restrictions on using the SVRF API.
+See our [terms of service][TOS] for restrictions on using the SVRF API, libraries, and SDKs.

-If you have any questions please feel free to contact us at [api@svrf.com][API Email].
-Please submit API corrections via [GitHub Issues][].
+If you have questions or need support, please [create a ticket][Support].

 ## API Highlights